weekplan/www/_pages/academy/objectives/index.md

 # INTRODUCING OKRS

 Objectives and Key Results or OKRs is a popular approach in setting goals, implementing plans of action, and monitoring output.

-This applies widely to individuals (employees), teams, and companies.
+OKRs apply widely to individuals (employees), teams, and companies.

 This framework is governed by a number of rules and strategies and has been effectively used by companies, particularly, in organizing employees to achieving their shared goals.

 OKRs is a favorite tool for setting expectations and measuring results at organizations.
 Over the years, its process has now been more or less standardized.

+So what

 An **Objective** is a description of a goal to be achieved in the future.
 It sets a clear direction and provides motivation.
 It’s also similar to a destination on a map.